Life experience is very complex and diverse. So, how can a model that may have a practical use be created?

 Everything you experience and do involves a combination of some of these areas.
 They relate to each other within a group, as the groups relate to each other within a category and as the categories relate within the whole model.
 The root area of a group is the one nearest to the centre of the model.
 It usually directly affects the other areas in that group (Learning, Courage, Strategy, and Relationship dynamic are a few examples of root areas).
 Two side areas (relative to the root area) are usually counterparts, different poles of the central theme of the group (for example, Freedom and Responsibility or Creative thinking and Practical reasoning).
 The final area in a group (opposite to the root area) is called the top area.
 It is usually based on and overarches the other areas in the group (Self-valuation, Resilience, Control and Intimate relationship, are some of these).

-The position of each area in the model is mainly determined by the modes and domains they belong to (see the diagram, p.5).
+The position of each area in the model is mainly determined by the modes and domains they belong to (see The Dimensions of Human Life, above).
 For example, the area Relating to oneself belongs to the internal domain and the existence mode, while Personal change (from the same group) belongs to the same domain, but the agency mode.
 Protection in the Social category belongs to the external domain and existence mode, while Desires in the Active category belongs to the internal domain and agency mode.
 A more detailed description of each group and area is provided in the rest of the materials, which should clarify further their positions.
 It should be pointed out at this point though that even if each area has its unique position and function, this is not to say that their characteristics are sharply divided.
 Indeed, the seed of an opposite domain or mode seems to be present in almost every area or group (in a sort of yin-yang fashion).
 So, the positioning of the areas is based on these tendencies using the principles of fuzzy logic rather than on binary, black-and-white thinking.

 You may have noticed that some areas are positioned on the axes of the map.
 These areas have properties of either both modes or both domains.
 For example, in the Personal category Self- awareness, Self-valuation, Harmonisation and Development are positioned on the internal axis and encompass both the existence and agency modes.
 Let’s have a look at why this is the case: